Choosing your Engineering specialisation

 If I wish to change my single BE (Hons) to a conjoint programme, what should I do?

 To change from standalone BE (Hons) to a conjoint, you need to have achieved a GPA of at least 5.5 in the last year of full-time study.
 You must also maintain a GPA of at least a B- (4.0) over all courses to continue in the programme.
 You can only start a conjoint in Semester One.
+Please note the conjoint restrictions at the bottom of this page as some are not permitted, and others may require special approval.

 What does it mean if my grade says CP (Conceded Pass)?